fkarg/fkarg.github.io/staged/twelve-rules-for-life.md

 ---
 # Review
-Not just from a literary perspective -- Jordan Peterson has his way with words -- but also from a content perspective, this is a very good book, and one I would highly recommend it to anyone on a path of self- or character-development.
+Not just from a literary perspective -- Jordan Peterson has his way with words -- but also from a content perspective, this is an excellent book.
+Certainly one I highly recommend to anyone on a path of self- or character-development.

 ## Main Takeaways
 As with most things, even though nothing is fundamentally new, it does a good